The Evolution of SEO

 Since SEO was first created to present day, many changes have taken place.
 One can only expect that those changes will continue, which means we will be looking at an entirely different process in a few years' time.
 Because of this, learning more about the proper use of SEO is the best way to ensure your website is designed properly.

-Hi, I'm Matt Scroggs, a digital marketing strategist.
-For two decades I served as the senior digital marketer for several global, iconic brands.
-Today, I'm the chief marketing officer at RivalMind, an agency 100% dedicated to helping companies thrive by driving transformational growth through innovative digital marketing.
+Hi, I'm Matt Scroggs, a seasoned digital marketer.
+For two decades I served as the senior digital marketer for several iconic global brands.
+Today, I'm the chief executive officer of RivalMind, an agency dedicated to helping companies thrive by driving transformational growth through innovative digital marketing.
 I'm also a lifelong Cubs fan, a faithful family man, and a web analytics junkie—relentlessly tracking conversions, loyalty, and advocacy, which are often as elusive as the pennant!

 Welcome to RivalMind.
 Our purpose is to help your business thrive.
 We are a digital marketing agency that offers SEO, PPC, Web Design, Social Media and Video Solutions as tools to our clients for online business development and growth.